MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/customer-lockbox-requests.md

     d. **File, folder, or site** - Leave this field blank.

-5. Click **Search** to run the search using your search criteria.
+5. Select **Search** to run the search using your search criteria.

     The search results are loaded, and after a few moments they are displayed under **Results** on the **Audit log search** page.

-6. Click **Filter results** on the search results page, and do one of the following things:
+6. Select **Filter results** on the search results page, and do one of the following things:

    - To display audit records related to an approver in your organization approving or denying a Customer Lockbox request: In the box under the **Activity** column, type **Set-AccessToCustomerDataRequest**.